hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Also the internal/program evaluation of =expression remains in the nvalue_expr (previous \_nvalue)

 Stop python snippets from running in uncontrolled way, if desired.
 Its also the default.
+[TODO] Add a cmdline arg to open up python eval.

 Dont cache None/Empty cells in calculation cdata cache.
 Sacrifice bit of processing speed for memory.

 [TODO] Expand ~ at begin of path (os.path.expanduser)

 [TODO] Move eval/value logics to a seperate file and or similarly move navigation related stuff to a seperate file.

+[TODO] Maybe use numpy array for calculated cache.